-Cosmonaut Sergei Krikalev holds this record, with a little more than 803 days accrued over six spaceflights.
-That's more than two years and two months spent zipping around the Earth at about 17,500 mph (28,164 kph).
+Cosmonaut Gennady Padalka holds this record, with a little more than 878 days accrued over five spaceflights.
+That's almost two and a half years (2 years 4 months 3 weeks 5 days) spent zipping around the Earth at about 17,500 mph (28,164 kph).

 For women, the record is held by NASA astronaut Peggy Whitson, who spent more than 376 days in space.

 This record belongs to the International Space Station, and it grows every day.
 The $100 billion orbiting lab has been continuously occupied since Nov.
 2, 2000.
 [Infographic: The International Space Station – Inside and Out]